Pristimantis acerus

 Pristimantis acerus is a species of frog in the family Strabomantidae.
-It is endemic to Ecuador and known from the area of its type locality between Papallacta and Cuyujúathe in the Napo Province and from the Llanganates National Park, Pastaza Province.
+It is endemic to Ecuador and is known from its type locality between Papallacta and Cuyujúathe in the Napo Province, and from the Llanganates National Park in Pastaza Province.
 This species is rated as Endangered by the IUCN.
-Common name Papallacta robber frog has been coined for it.
+The common name Papallacta robber frog has been coined for it.

 Etymology

 The specific name acerus is Greek and refers to the absence of tubercles on the eyelid, heel, and tarsus.